NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ## Prerequisites

-- Visual Studio 2017 with the Universal Windows Platform development workload, or
+- Visual Studio 2019 with the .NET Desktop Development workload.
-- Visual Studio 2015 Update 3 with Tools for Universal Windows Apps.

-You can install the 2017 Community edition for free from [visualstudio.com](https://www.visualstudio.com/) or use the Professional or Enterprise editions.
+You can install the 2019 Community edition for free from [visualstudio.com](https://www.visualstudio.com/) or use the Professional or Enterprise editions.

 If you're using Visual Studio for Mac, see [Include a NuGet package in your project](/visualstudio/mac/nuget-walkthrough).